 HERBAL MEDICINE PRACTICE

-Herbal (botanical) medicine or 'phytotherapy' is the use of plant remedies in the prevention and treatment of disease.
+Herbal (botanical) medicine or 'phytotherapy' is the use of plant remedies to support health and wellbeing, as well as correct the underlying imbalances that lie at the heart of many illnesses.
 It is one of the oldest forms of medicine and, from a global perspective, is still the most common form of medicine practised today.

 A Bachelor degree qualified herbalist or naturopath is a healthcare provider trained in many of the same biomedical assessment skills as a conventioanal Western medical provider, however they are not medical doctors.
 They are instead specialist practitioners with comprehenisve training in the use of plant-based medicines.
 It is this knowledge of plant medicines and understanding of pharmaceutical drug therapies that allows for in-depth consideration of how herbs and drugs may work together, or conversely which herbs and drugs may not be compatible.
 This is fundamentally important in the safe prescribing of Western herbal medicines.